Discover the Technoledge story

 the like.
 To my astonishment, I'd found my passion - communicating complexity.

-Then in 2000, I swapped again; this time to IT.
-Aussie Biotech had been promising but unproductive for years, and IT was really booming at the
+Then in 2000, I swapped again, this time to IT.
+Aussie Biotech hadn't delivered much on its promise, yet IT was really booming.
+Sadly, I made the

 A big surprise